jhorv/Exercises/readme.md

 If it asked me to do a single optimal solution I could deal with it somehow using local search methods, but these geometric constraints combined with exhaustive search requirement are quite something.
 Even just the subgoals for this would be significant problems on their own.

 With the `Seperate the chocolate` problem as a goal, I'll spend the next few days putting the pieces together.
 It is more fun to do work when I have something unreachable to make the small gains worthwhile pursuing.

+UPDATE: I found [two](http://kti.mff.cuni.cz/~bartak/downloads/CPschool05notes.pdf) [papers](http://www.lirmm.fr/~bessiere/stock/TR06020.pdf) on CP and a [bigass book.](http://cswww.essex.ac.uk/CSP/papers/CP_Handbook-20060315-final.pdf) The first paper in particular seems quite readable.
+It might be worth implementing techniques inside it as I work on some simpler problems.

+This is killing two birds with one stone.
+Acquiring new techniques while learning a new language.
+Unlike probabilistic programming, HackerRank and similar sites are the ideal platform for this.

+I'll do the above in parallel with going through the dynamic programming section.